-- PLE-1.1 Custodial support increased by 50% over 2016-2017.
+PLE-1.1 Custodial support increased by 50% over 2018-2019.
 The baseline listed for 2015-2016 is not reflective of PLA's baseline.
 The actual baseline and current is 75%.
 The campus consists of 10 portables and 3 science classrooms, along with 3 additional portables utilized as the administrative office, leadership room, and book room/ teacher lounge area.
-At least two buildings require extensive repair of rotting wood sidings.
-Two restrooms accommodate students, and routinely 15 adult staff members and 2 parent volunteers share one restroom. - PLE-2 PLA retained seven teachers of the eleven assigned.
-Teachers will continue to be credentialed in the subjects they teach at 100%. - PLE-2.1 Instruction provided to students by 11 teachers in areas of English, math, Social Science, science, art, AVID, and elective classes. - PLE-3 Health services provided by nurse one day a week on site or students utilize Stagg HS Healthy Start program for non-academic counseling and sport physicals.
-Healthy Start has the capacity and resources to assist with minor physical injury as well as social-emotional counseling services, athletic physicals and tobacco awareness programs. - PLE-3.1 Health services provided by nurse one day a week on site or students utilize Stagg HS Healthy Start program for non-academic counseling and sport physicals.
-Healthy Start has the capacity and resources to assist with minor physical injury as well as social-emotional counseling services, athletic physicals and tobacco awareness programs. - PLE-4 PLA's goal is to transition from a counselor FTE to a Guidance Chair FTE in order to align the FTE with the duties she is expected to perform.
+At least two buildings required extensive repair of rotting wood sidings.
+PLA has also been combating a skunk and ferrel cat problem as those animals gig under portables and unleash an unbearable odor into classrooms.
+Two restrooms accommodate students, and routinely 15 adult staff members and 2 parent volunteers share one restroom.

+PLE-2 PLA retained seven teachers of the eleven assigned.
+Teachers will continue to be credentialed in the subjects they teach at 100%.

+PLE-2.1 Instruction provided to students by 11 teachers in areas of English, math, Social Science, science, art, AVID, and elective classes.

+PLE-3 Health services provided by nurse one day a week on site or students utilize Stagg HS Healthy Start program for nonacademic counseling and sport physicals.
+Healthy Start has the capacity and resources to assist with minor physical injury as well as social-emotional counseling services, athletic physicals and tobacco awareness programs.

+PLE-3.1 Health services provided by nurse one day a week on site or students utilize Stagg HS Healthy Start program for nonacademic counseling and sport physicals.
+Healthy Start has the capacity and resources to assist with minor physical injury as well as social-emotional counseling services, athletic physicals and tobacco awareness programs.

+PLE-4 PLA's goal is to transition from a counselor FTE to a Guidance Chair FTE in order to align the FTE with the duties she is expected to perform.
 Besides being called on to perform Guidance Chair duties, the PLA counselor is also acting administrator in the absence of the site principal.
 The counselor has been performing these duties consistently over the years without appropriate compensation.

 PLE-4.1 Counseling Services for Social Emotional, Behavioral, Academic Learning Supports and A-G course completion is split as a result of the PLA Charter and the physical location of Pacific Law Academy.
 The PLA Counselor consistently works with all students to develop academic support and a-g guidance.
-As a result, of the 40 recent PLA graduates, 18 will be attending a four-year university, and 22 will be attending community college.
 Social and emotional counseling is referred to Healthy Start at Stagg HS.
 Behavior counseling is generally handled by the site administrator and by the site counselor in the principal's absence.